ilios/user-guide/dashboard/week-at-a-glance.md

 ### Detail View

 This image depicts a closer view of WaaG and the icons which make up session special attribute selections.
-All four (of the currently in use) are shown.
+This shows the appearance of a session in Week at a Glance when all four currently available session attributes have been assigned to a session and how a student sees these.

 <figure>
 <img src="../images/week_at_a_glance/detail_view.png" alt="Detail View">